Reflinders/Relib/README.md

 warn(Dropdown.Value) -- All components except buttons and embeds have a value
 ```

+# Relib (Main)
 # Components

 In order to add buttons and functional ui to a page, you must add `Relib Components`. `Relib:GetComponents()` will return a dictionary of all components available.
 Practically all components follow the same practice in adding them, but some may have different parameters or events.
 This section will cover those differences and the general practices.
+Additionally, you should note that every component that has a ValueChanged signal has the property `.Value`.

 ```lua
 local Components : {